mermaid-js/mermaid/docs/classDiagram.md

 }
 ```

+#### Return Type
+Optionally you can end the method/function definition with the data type that will be returned

 #### Visibility
 To specify the visibility of a class member (i.e. any attribute or method), these notations may be placed before the member's name, but it is optional: